yuniye/yuniye/README.md

 Yuniye stands on the shoulders of giants.
 We would like to express our gratitude to the developers and contributors behind the programming languages that have inspired Yuniye's design and features.

-Currently more 75% of the codebase was written by GPT-4.
+Currently more than 75% of the codebase was written by GPT-4.
 Thanks to OpenAI for developing such a capable AI model.

 *Note: The Yuniye logo is subject to copyright and is provided here for illustrative purposes only.*